Tim Maia: 1970s

 After his fourth album, Maia left Polydor for RCA Victor, who offered him a chance to record a double album.
 The instrumental parts were all ready when Maia went to his composing friend Tibério Gaspar for help with the lyrics.
 In his house Maia found the book Universo em Desencanto (Universe In Disenchantment), revolving around the cult of Rational Culture.
 Maia converted to the cult, abandoned drugs and red meat, and decided to write the lyrics for the songs about the knowledge contained in the book.
 RCA rejected the albums Tim Maia Racional, Vols.
 1 & 2 for the newly found spiritual content, but Maia bought the master tapes from them and released the albums independently through label Seroma Discos, which would split its profits with the cult.
 While the lead single "Que Beleza (Imunização Racional)" had some airplay, at the time these records were not well received, due to inadequate distribution, and the spiritual content alienating both the radios and Maia's fans.
 Eventually, the artist could only perform at events promoted by the Rational Culture.
-Eventually in 1975, Maia got fed up with the cult, destroyed the unsold records and went back to his carefree life.
+In 1975, Maia got fed up with the cult, destroyed the unsold records and went back to his carefree life.
 The Racional albums are now regarded as classics and saw re-release in 2005.